Can Textual Reasoning Improve the Performance of MLLMs on Fine-grained Visual Classification?: Related Works

-\paragraph{Reinforcement Fine-tuning.} Recent research demonstrates that Reinforcement Learning can significantly enhance the reasoning and problem-solving capabilities of LLMs and MLLMs compared with Supervised Fine-tuning (SFT)~\cite{guo2025deepseek, bai2022training, sun2023aligning, shao2024deepseekmath, hui2024qwen2}.
+\paragraph{Reinforcement Fine-tuning.} Reinforcement Learning (RL) originated in control theory for optimal decision-making in dynamic environments~\cite{sutton1998reinforcement, kaelbling1996reinforcement, zhu2024fairness, matsuo2022deep, han2023survey, xu2025stare}.
+Recent research demonstrates that RL can significantly enhance the reasoning and problem-solving capabilities of LLMs and MLLMs compared with Supervised Fine-tuning (SFT)~\cite{guo2025deepseek, bai2022training, sun2023aligning, shao2024deepseekmath, hui2024qwen2}.
 DeepSeek-R1~\cite{guo2025deepseek} introduces Group Relative Policy Optimization (GRPO), substantially improving reasoning and generalization.
-Follow-up works further apply GRPO to other tasks such as visual grounding~\cite{shen2025vlm, huang2025vision, liu2025visual, tan2025reason, zhang2025r1, chen2025suitability, peng2025lmm, yang2025r1}, typically using simple rule-based signals such as accuracy.
+Follow-up works further apply GRPO to other tasks such as visual grounding~\cite{shen2025vlm, huang2025vision, liu2025visual, tan2025reason, zhang2025r1, chen2025suitability, peng2025lmm, yang2025r1, zhu2026fusionagent}, typically using simple rule-based signals such as accuracy.
 However, existing methods ignore heterogeneity across reward functions.
 We propose \alg to balance multi-reward signals, and use an ensemble of rewards to provide denser reward feedback.